maknetaRo/100-days-of-code/log.md

 1. Add categories and slugs to the list of files in Django.
 2. Link the download app to the main page.
 3. Finish Change Return Program
+4. Read about slug and publish_date in Django app and changing model in blog app.
+5. Creating blog post about Django

 **Resources:**